Adapting to life outside our home

 I once heard a joke that a woman’s mind is like an Internet browser that has 1000 tabs open and running at once.
 I laughed at the time, but came to realize that if I didn’t actually feel like this before hearing the short acronym “SMA,” I most certainly do now.

 I spend much of my time pre-planning and thinking of possible problems that we may run into because of the kids’ diagnoses.
-I think most other SMA parents do this as well.
+I think many other SMA parents do this as well.
 Prior to our lives with SMA, we didn’t realize just how inaccessible the world is to those who are differently-abled.
 Now, before we head to someone’s house for a play date or out to dinner, my first thoughts are:

 - Are there stairs?